collective/collective.texttospeech/README.rst

 It is currently based on `ResponsiveVoice <http://responsivevoice.org/>`_, an HTML5-based Text-To-Speech library designed to add voice features to web sites across multiple plataforms.

-ResponsiveVoice supports 51 languages through 168 voices and is free for non-commercial use.
+ResponsiveVoice supports 51 languages through 168 voices and is `free for non-commercial use <http://responsivevoice.org/license/>`_.

 Mostly Harmless
 ===============